-- Install the "Installer for Solar Inverters mobile APP" on mobile device. - · Login to the Aurora Vision installer account.

-MOTE - The account can be created in the mobile APP by following the dedicated wizard procedure.
+- Install the "Installer for Solar Inverters mobile APP" on mobile device. - · Login to the Aurora Vision installer account. - MOTE The account can be created in the mobile APP by following the dedicated wizard procedure.

 - Close the DC disconnect switches (15) to supply the inverter with input voltage from the photovoltaic generator or (only in case PVS-100/120 PRE-CHARGE BOARD KIT is installed) close the AC switch downstream of the inverter (and AC disconnect switch (09) for the -S2, -SX2, SY2 wiring box version) to supply the inverter with AC grid voltage.
 In the pre-commissioning phase the "Alarm" LED keeps quickly flashing, "Power" and "GFI" LEDs are OFF. - ⚠ ATTENTION This inverter can be powered both with DC or (only in case PVS-100/120 PRE-CHARGE BOARD KIT is installed) AC sources.
-In case of DC source is used, make sure that irradiation is stable and adequate for the inverter commissioning procedure to be completed. - · Manual claiming of the inverters:
+In case of DC source is used, make sure that irradiation is stable and adequate for the inverter commissioning procedure to be completed.

+· Select the configuration you would like to get.

+· Manual claiming of the inverters:

+Single inverter:

+The claiming process defines which inverter has to be commissioned and it can be executed by scanning the QR codes (L) (printed on the Communication identification label).

-The claiming process consists of indicating which inverters are to be commissioned.
+Multiple inverters: The claiming process of multiple inverters requires to select which inverters add into the working list.
+(Please insert no more than 40 inverters by time can be configured together.)

+Multiple inverters:

-Claiming process can be executed by scanning the QR codes (L) (printed on the Communication identification label) of all the inverters being worked and putting the selected inverters into the working list.
-Please insert in the list inverters belonging to the same inverters family; no more than 40 inverters by time can be configured together.
+The claiming process of multiple inverters requires to select which inverters add into the working list.
+(Please insert no more than 40 inverters by time can be configured together.)

-As an alternative of QR code scanning, claiming process can be executed by selecting manually the SSIDs associated to the Wi-Fi networks generated by each inverter to commission and inserting Product key (M) when requested:
+As an alternative of QR code scanning, claiming process can be executed by selecting manually the ESSIDs associated to the Wi-Fi networks generated by each inverter to commission and inserting Product key (M) when requested:

-MOTE - It's required to digit also the dash "-" characters of the Product Key in the password field.

-NOTE - The steps below are valid for executing any other available funtionalities of the Installer for Solar Inverters mobile APP. · Select the WiFi network.
+- MOTE It's required to digit also the dash "-" characters of the Product Key in the password field. - MOTE The steps below are valid for executing any other available funtionalities of the Installer for Solar Inverters mobile APP. - Tap "Add to list (x) devices".